0113 297 1200

 Mahdev is available to provide pre-action advice, represent parties during settlement negotiations, draft pleadings, and appear before the Employment Tribunal and Employment Appeal Tribunal.

-Mahdev’s work at Leeds Free Legal Representation include:
+Mahdev’s work at Leeds Free Legal Representation included:

 • Appeared in a Final Hearing on behalf of an employee bringing claims of direct and indirect discrimination and of harassment experienced during their pregnancy and whilst on maternity leave, against their employer, a travel company.